New York City Department of Investigation

-The New York City Department of Investigation (DOI) is a law enforcement agency of the government of New York City that has been referred to by some observers as New York City's "secret police" because its investigations are confidential and its investigators are not uniformed.

-DOI serves as an independent and nonpartisan watchdog for New York City government.
+The New York City Department of Investigation (DOI) is a law enforcement agency of the government of New York City that serves as an independent and nonpartisan watchdog for New York City government.
 Established in 1873, it is one of the oldest law enforcement agencies in the country.

 Functions

 DOI has broad jurisdiction, and is authorized to investigate fraud, waste, misconduct, abuse of authority, and unethical conduct in New York City.
 DOI may also investigate any activity when directed by the Mayor or the City Council, or may investigate activities that the Commissioner of Investigation believes are in the best interest of the City.

 Major functions include investigating and referring for prosecution cases of fraud, corruption, misconduct and unethical conduct by City employees, contractors, and others who receive City money or do business with the City.

 DOI is also charged with studying agency procedures to identify corruption hazards and recommending improvements in order to reduce the City's vulnerability to fraud, waste, and corruption.
 DOI also investigates the backgrounds of persons selected to work in decision-making or sensitive City jobs, and conducts checks on companies and their principals to help agencies determine if they are companies that can be awarded City contracts.

 DOI is empowered to issue subpoenas, take testimony under oath, and issue reports of its investigative findings.
 DOI can forward its findings to federal and state prosecutors, which can result in arrests.
 It can also refer its findings to the City's Conflicts of Interest Board, and other agencies who make disciplinary or other administrative decisions.
 Under the City Charter, DOI serves as the investigative arm of the City's Conflicts of Interest Board.